 And forfeitures to the Government have been avoided.
 It is a Federal program which meets the needs of the consumer without adding to the Federal deficit.
-The central issue before us today, Mr. Chairman, is why beet growers are opposed to this bill and why it set it at a proper level once again.
+The central issue before us today, Mr. Chairman, is why beet growers are opposed to this bill and why it should be rejected by this subcommittee.